Supplement to Trinity

 As with Biddle and the Racovian Catechism, Christ is a unique servant of God and the messiah, possessing a human nature only.
 Against Biddle, the Holy Spirit is just the power of God (Nye 1691b, 7–8).

 There ensued a heated controversy within the Anglican church concerning the doctrine of the Trinity.
-Firmin's side urged that since the Bible doesn't teach the traditional doctrine of the Trinity, the Anglican church, being Protestant, should tolerate and welcome unitarians.
+(Walker 2013, 157–251) Firmin’s side urged that since the Bible doesn’t teach the traditional doctrine of the Trinity, the Anglican church, being Protestant, should tolerate and welcome unitarians.
 To the delight of the unitarians, two prominent Oxford professors published books propounding contrary views, but both purporting to defend “the” doctrine of the Trinity.
 William Sherlock (c.1641–1707) argued for what was widely derided as tritheism, as he called the three persons of the Trinity three infinite minds, substances, spirits, and intelligent beings, each a God, but existing as one God because of their perfect mutual consciousness, their perichoresis.
-Against him, John Wallis (1616–1703) propounded the pro-Nicene view that we can't grasp the meaning of “person” applied to the Trinity, but gave analogies which suggested modalism about the three (three dimensions of a cube, a soul's existence, knowledge, and action), in the form of the “persons” being properties of God.
+Against him, John Wallis (1616–1703) propounded the pro-Nicene view that we can’t grasp the meaning of “person” applied to the Trinity, but gave analogies which suggested modalism about the three (three dimensions of a cube, a soul’s existence, knowledge, and action), in the form of the “persons” being properties of God.
 (See supplementary document on the history of trinitarian doctrines section 3.3.)
 These two engaged in a nasty public quarrel (with several others joining in the fray), and the views of Sherlock were eventually condemned by his university as “false, impious, and heretical”.
 For their part, the unitarians were happy to exploit the evident divisions in the trinitarian camp (Dixon 2003, 125–9; Nye 1693).

 At one point in the debate, Sherlock argued that the unitarians were as much trinitarians as Wallis was (Hunt 1871, 201–21).
 Firmin and many in his party, it seems, agreed.
 They argued in several tracts that there is only a verbal disagreement between themselves and the orthodox trinitarians.
 Both may be called “nominal trinitarians”, who hold that there are three “persons” in God not in the sense of three selves or subjects of consciousness, but in the sense of three distinctions within, properties of, or relations in God, such as Augustine’s mind, wisdom, and love (Dixon 2003, 131; Hunt 1871, 220; Wilbur 1925, ch.
 29).
 (Cf. supplementary document on the history of trinitarian doctrines section 3.3.2.)
 In short, as the Anglican church had repudiated tritheism, the unitarians felt that their concerns about upholding God’s uniqueness had been satisfied.
 The idea that Sabellianism, unitarianism, and nominal trinitarianism differ only verbally, continued for some time, dubious though it may be.
 (Depending on how they are defined, they’ll probably differ with respect to christology, an area not much in focus in that controversy.)

-Subordinationists hold that the Son is in some sense ontologically dependent on God, that is, the Father.
+Subordinationists hold that the Son is divine but is nonetheless in some sense ontologically dependent on God, that is, the Father.
 (Some also allege a similar dependence of the Holy Spirit on the Father.)
 Its proponents argue that there is a strong strain of subordinationist thinking about the Son in most of the church fathers prior to the 4th century.
 (Anti-subordinationists often counter that this strain is exaggerated or partly due to misinterpretation of those ancient writers.)
 Current patristic scholars tend to hold that this early subordinationism has been downplayed by church historians because it is unorthodox relative to later standards, although they sometimes find counterbalancing themes in many writers inconsistent with subordinationism.
 Clear and well-developed subordinationist unitarianism mainly belongs to two periods of history, the fourth and the eighteenth centuries.

 Recent scholarship has illuminated the views of that groups of fourth-century theologians called “Arians”, “semi-Arians” (“homoian Arians”), and “neo-Arians” (sometimes called “anhomoian Arians”) (Hanson 1988; Kopecek 1979; Wiles 1996; Williams 2001).
 Here we can only give a rough sketch of this loose family of fourth-century theories.
 All these terms but the first were coined by 19th and 20th century scholars.
 The term “Arian” was bestowed on them by their fierce opponent Athanasius in order to associate them with the formally condemned Arius.
 (See section 3.2 of the supplementary document on the history of trinitarian doctrines.)
 These “Arians” were aggressively denounced by Athanasius, who argued (in the summary of a recent scholar) that their “appeal to reason is sophistic, their appeal to Scripture a pretence, and their appeal to tradition an insult” (Wiles 1996, 9).